chenxi-shi/machine-learning-knowledge/README.md

 - [Chenxi Shi](https://github.com/chenxi-shi)

 ## About
 This is a collection of my understanding about Machine Learning.
 I read and learn from others' experiences and extract them here.

+I will keep updating and adding new pieces to [LearnML.md](./LearnML.md).

 ## License